B3r/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     >[!NOTE]
     >
-    > It is also possible to reference the `wknd.site` or `wknd.dependencies` from the page component directly, using the `customheaderlibs.html` or `customfooterlibs.html` script, as we saw eaerlier for the `wknd.base` clientlib.
+    > It is also possible to reference the `wknd.site` or `wknd.dependencies` from the page component directly, using the `customheaderlibs.html` or `customfooterlibs.html` script, as we saw earlier for the `wknd.base` clientlib.
 Using the Template gives some flexibility in that you can pick and choose which clientlibs are used per template.
 For example if you have a very heavy JavaScript library that is only going to be used on a select template.

 1. Navigate to the **LA Skateparks** page created using the **Article Page Template**: [http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html).
 You should see a difference in fonts.